ATB-UQ/atb_docs/docs/source/OFraMP/Fragment_selection.rst

 .. image:: images/light_green_selected_fragment.png
    :width: 500

 Continue to select fragments until the target molecule has been fully parametrised.
+Some atom groups in your target molecule may be coloured red.
+These are `missing charges <https://atb-uq.github.io/atb_docs/OFraMP/OFraMP_information_page.html#>`_

-Charge clashes
+Charge Clashes
 --------------

 The atom groups of selected atoms may overlap.
 The charge of the overlapping atom group may differ in each fragment.
 Atom groups with clashing charges will be coloured yellow in the target molecule.